 Sponsor: [Remove if n/a]

-Overview of the Research [Required section for federally funded or supported research reviewed in accordance with the revised Common Rule which is scheduled to take effect July 19, 2018, and strongly encouraged for all other research. ]
+Overview of the Research

 [Investigators are responsible for developing/providing this overview section which must include a concise and focused presentation of the key information that is most likely to assist a prospective participant or legally authorized representative in understanding the reasons why one might or might not want to participate in the research.
 This part of the consent must be organized and presented in a way that facilitates comprehension.
 In general this section should include concise statements that touch on the following: 1) that consent is being sought for research and participation is voluntary 2) the purpose of research, expected duration of participation and procedures to be followed 3) reasonable foreseeable risks or discomforts to the prospective participant, the potential for benefits to the prospective participant or to others that may reasonably be expected from the research; appropriate alternatives procedures or courses of treatment, if any, that might be advantageous to the prospective participant. ]